 On the other hand, the 2019 Elantra’s back seat seems much roomier and even has an armrest that folds down.
 Hyundai has also improved the way the rear seats lean forward for access to the trunk.
 The front seats are wrapped in leather and offer heat for frigid mornings.

 An eight inch touch screen in the dash controls the stereo and nav system which features Apple Carplay and Android Auto.
-Ahead of the gear selector, there’s a little cubby hole that features a QI wireless charging pad.
+Ahead of the gear selector, there’s a little cubby hole that with a built-in QI wireless charging pad.
 This is standard equipment on these cars.
 It even charges phones without broken screens.

 The year after graduating from high school I found myself in junior college studying auto-body refinishing.
 I’d parted ways with the girl with the black Elantra and started dating other girls and their cars.
 I was surprised one day when my Nokia brick began jangling and her number appeared on the screen.
 She heard I was repairing cars and hoped I could help her out.